 Bird #12 – Tricolored Blackbird – Para Ponds

 Much further on I stopped at the corral area on Old Vantage Highway and again found Sage Thrasher and Mountain Bluebirds and a FOY Loggerhead Shrike calling from up the trail no visual.
-And the last stop was at the feeders at the hummingbird feeders at Hyak on Snoqualmie Pass.
+And the last stop was at the hummingbird feeders at Hyak on Snoqualmie Pass.
 There were at least 9 Rufous Hummingbirds there.
 I am omitting the less than wonderful photos.

 The trip east had been a departure from my mostly isolating behavior but had greatly improved my mood – at least a partial return to normalcy even with abnormal precautions.
 Every day Ebird, emails, texts, and Facebook bring me reports of wonderful birds all around the country and the state as migration brings more and more birds to us.
 They are unaffected by this virus crisis.
 They seem to be arriving earlier than ever – maybe proof that they are affected by another man made crisis – Global Warming.
 In the years ahead there will be many reports and books to read about each crisis and how we have handled them.
 I am not optimistic.